blakesouthwood/Santa_Cruz_Python_Preprocessor/README.md

 a case where there should be one or a missing endswitch.
 I just realized that because I had initially forgotten to add that error-sensing scenario.

+I will add a flag debugger to prescan through each switch case to make sure they are all syntactically correct before proceeding and if not it will return with an error message if something in the syntax is wrong like a missing case or misspelled switch or if there is an indentation error somewhere within the switch case.

 I might rewrite the whole codebase in Cython for greater speed and/or write some parts in C.